-This cross-sectional study with convenient sampling Technique was conducted in the Department of Radiology at the Hayatabad Medical Complex (HMC), a tertiary care hospital in Peshawar, Pakistan, from January

-2023 to June 2023.
+This cross-sectional study with convenient sampling Technique was conducted in the Department of Radiology at the Hayatabad Medical Complex (HMC), a tertiary care hospital in Peshawar, Pakistan, from January 2023 to June 2023.
 The study was approved by the Institutional Research and Ethical Review Board (IREB) under the approval no.1443.
-Sample size calculated on Open-Epi calculator taking IVD cumulative frequency of 17.8% from research with confidence level 99% and margin of error 1%.
-Total sample size was 389 patients of either gender between the ages of 20 and 60 who were referred to the Radiology department for lumbosacral spine MRI diagnosed with IVD abnormality and who gave consent to participate in the study were included.
+Sample size was calculated on Open-Epi calculator taking IVD cumulative frequency of 17.8% from research with confidence level 99% and margin of error 1%.
+Total sample size was 389 patients of either gender between the ages of 20 and 60 referred who were to the Radiology department for a lumbosacral spine MRI and diagnosed with IVD abnormality and who gave consent to participate in the study were included.

 Patients without informed consent and those with history of trauma were excluded.
 Written consent forms were obtained and participants were at the MRI enlisted room reception desk.
 The degree of physical activity, clinical information, and biodata were recorded.
-Following 1.5T MRI, the lumbosacral spine scanned using standard protocol sagittal T1WI, T2WI, T2W STIR, T2W myelo and in axial T1WI and T2WI.
-At the workstations, the MRI pictures were evaluated.
+Following 1.5T MRI, the lumbosacral spine was scanned using standard protocol sagittal T1WI, T2WI, T2W STIR, T2W myelo and in axial T1WI and T2WI.
+At the workstations. the MRI pictures were evaluated.
 The senior investigator created the appropriate radiological reports under the guidance of two consultant radiologists with extensive training in neuroradiology imaging.

 Any arguments were resolved through discussion.
-MRI After scan. if any abnormality found we gather all the information from the patient about the IVD abnormality, pain, symptoms, and severity.
-The patient given all was necessary questions, and their responses were recorded on the questionnaire.
-Every image had its own set of data, which was frequently verified for consistency, and accuracy, completeness.
+After MRI scan. if any abnormality found we gather all the information from the patient about the IVD abnormality, pain, symptoms, and severity.
+The given patient was all the necessary questions, and their responses were recorded on the questionnaire.
+Every image had its own set of data, which was frequently verified for consistency, accuracy. and completeness.
 Any flaws were immediately fixed.

 Only complete responses for each participant were sorted, coded, and analyzed using the SPSS version 26.
-Mean with standard deviation was calculated for quantitative Frequency variables. percentages were calculated for categorical variables.
+Mean with standard deviation was calculated for quantitative variables.
+Frequency and percentages were calculated for categorical variables.
 Significant was defined as a chi-square test with p-value of <0.05.
 All results were presented in the form of tables and graphs.